Search Results

 Can I translate what the icons say?

-Yes, you can easily enter into Translation Mode and adjust the format icons.
+Yes, you can enter into Translation Mode and adjust the format icons.

-Some libraries have adjusted the eBook format icon to say "eBook + eAudiobook" or Movies to say "TV + Movies" for example.
+Some libraries have adjusted the eAudio format icon to say "Audio + eAudio" or Movies to say "TV + Movies" for example.

 Other Search Areas